Alternative Health Care

 "Is it moral, ethical, legal?"

 Interestingly, the first response from the average individual if you state that you've chosen an entirely NON-MEDICAL approach to a certain ailment is: "What else IS there?"
-Any other business, industry, or profession with HALF so successful a "monopoly" would be "up to THEIR ears" in anti-trust litigation, wouldn't they?
+If any OTHER business, industry, or profession had only HALF so successful a "monopoly" THEY would be "up to THEIR ears" in anti-trust litigation, wouldn't they?

 What the latter spend most of their time studying is described by several regular and medical dictionaries as well as the Association of American Medical Colleges (AAMC), the American Medical Association (AMA) and the Accreditation Council for Graduate Medical Education (ACGME) as "allopathic medicine".

-By that realistic definition, nearly all of the so called "alternative medicine" is actually alternative NON MEDICINE; and the term "allopathy" (al OP u thee -- from Gr. allos, other, and pathos, suffering) seems particurlarly insightful and foresightful to be coined in the first half of the nineteenth century, especially in view of the current mandatory practice in the U.S. of listing on drug labels and in drug advertising the known side effects of the drug -- the "other suffering" it causes.
-Could this be the real reason some in the medical profession dislike the term "allopathy" so much -- it's implications of breaking that famous Hippocratic rule of healing: "First do no harm"?
+By that realistic definition, nearly all of the so called "alternative medicine" is actually alternative NON MEDICINE; and the term "allopathy" (al OP u thee -- from Gr. allos, other, and pathos, suffering) seems particurlarly insightful and foresightful to have been coined in the first half of the nineteenth century, in view of the current mandatory practice in some countries of listing on drug labels and in drug advertising the known side effects of the drug - the "other suffering" it causes.
+Could this be the real reason some in the medical profession dislike the term so much - it's implications of breaking that famous Hippocratic rule of healing: "First do no harm"?

-This brings us to the first major objection listed above.
+This recalls the first major objection listed above.

 Is It Safe?